 In the cycling world, the frame is a bicycle’s spine.
 Without a healthy frame to attach components onto, a bike can only function to the best ability of that hobbled frame.
 Indeed, frames are often the weakest links on bicycles, rusty chain puns notwithstanding.

-And so when Albert Hobbs claimed in an advertisement, “A cycle is only as good as its frame,” it served as a fine indication the founder of Hobbs of Barbican understood his craft the way a surgeon understands the human body.
-With such credibility to his name and character, Hobbs began manufacturing well-crafted bicycles with frames that were not only functional, but also strong and refined.
+And so when Albert Hobbs claimed in an advertisement, “A cycle is as good as its frame,” it served as a fine indication the founder of Hobbs of Barbican understood his craft the way a surgeon understands the human body.
+With such credibility to his character and name, Hobbs began manufacturing well-crafted bicycles with frames that were not only functional, but also strong and reasonably well refined.

 This article references information graciously made available at Bruce Robbins’ Hobbs of Barbican site.